 Key Market Stats:

-- Homes values in Des Moines increased by 5.8% year-over-year and are predicted to grow by another 9.7% over the next 12 months.
+- Homes values in Des Moines increased by 12.5% over the last year.

-- Over the last five years home values in Des Moines have increased by nearly 32%.
+- Over the last five years home values in Des Moines have increased by over 36%.

 - Sales-to-list price ratio is 100%, meaning that homes are selling for approximately the full asking price.

-- Of the 56 neighborhoods in Des Moines, Waterbury is the most expensive with a median listing price of $390,500.
+- Of the 60 neighborhoods in Des Moines, Southwestern Hills is the most expensive with a median listing price of $355,500.

 Attractive Renters’ Market